Ready Steady Cook: Quickie bag

 The quickie bag section of the show then followed.
-This was introduced in 2000, the same year Ainsley Harriott became presenter, extending the programme from 30 to 45 minutes.
+This was introduced in 2000, the same year Ainsley Harriott became presenter (having previously been one of the celebrity chefs on the programme during Fern Britton's tenure as host), extending the programme from 30 to 45 minutes.
 The contents of the quickie bag used to be decided on by the series producer and a home economist.
 Their decision was based on produce that was currently in season or unusual ingredients that had not featured on the show recently.
-In late August 2007, the quickie bag changed format with the bag being brought in by George Edward Mcauliffe, who challenged the chefs to prepare the dish.
+In late August 2007, the quickie bag changed format with the bag being brought in by an audience member, who challenged the chefs to prepare the dish.

 The two chefs each had a chance to describe what they would cook using the bag of ingredients and the audience members voted to choose which dish they would like to see prepared.
 The winner then had 10 minutes to complete the described dishes, with the help of the other chef and Ainsley.
 The hectic preparation of the chosen chef's suggested dishes often includes a slight element of chaos and ad-libbing along the way.
 A viewer's question relating to a cooking problem is usually put to the chefs, further adding to the pressure upon them to complete their dishes in the time allowed.